sccn/ICLabel/README.md

 ## Version history
 Pending - new message if signal processing toolbox is absent (we judged a new release was not necessary for such a small change)

+1.4 - adding 'average' to the list of possible reference for EEGLAB compatibility

 1.3 - make sure the classification probabilities are identical when processing multiple datasets with the same ICA decompositions

 1.2.6 - fix issue in pop_iclabel.m for Matlab prior to 2016, fix rare path issue and issue with autocorrelation length